LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/conversation-orchestrator.md

 5. Bot transfers the conversation to a skill or agent based on the policy outcome.

 {: .important}
-This bot template contains global functions brought over from the Global Helper Functions bot template.
-For information on these provided functions, see [here](conversation-builder-bot-templates-global-helper-functions.html).
+This bot template contains global functions brought over from the [Global Helper Functions bot template](conversation-builder-bot-templates-global-helper-functions.html).

 ### Included items